frankverhoeven/fv-community-news/readme.txt

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
-[Let me know about it](https://frankverhoeven.me/forums/forum/fv-community-news/feature-requests/).
+[Let me know about it](https://frankverhoeven.me/wordpress-plugin-fv-community-news/).

 Q: What to do if I found a bug?
 A: Please report the bug to me as soon as possible.
 This way I can solve the problem and make the plugin better for everyone.
-Visit the forums at [https://frankverhoeven.me/forums/forum/fv-community-news/bug-reports/](https://frankverhoeven.me/forums/forum/fv-community-news/bug-reports/).
+Visit the post at [https://frankverhoeven.me/wordpress-plugin-fv-community-news/](https://frankverhoeven.me/wordpress-plugin-fv-community-news/).

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/ "FV Community News on WordPress Trac").

+= 3.1.2 =

+* Change: Now requires PHP >= 7.0
+* Improvement: New DI method

 = 3.1.1 =